July 5, 2018

 As to the cases where the notices of trial were served upon the former counsel after the orders granting withdrawal, the Fourth District Court of Appeal reversed the final judgments and remanded for further proceedings because our clients’ due process rights were violated.
 The appellate court explained that a final judgment is void if a party was not provided notice of the hearing producing the judgment.

-The Law Offices of Robin Bresky was pleased to help our clients achieve justice through the appellate court’s decision to reverse the final judgments where they had not received any notice of trial.
+Bresky Law was pleased to help our clients achieve justice through the appellate court’s decision to reverse the final judgments where they had not received any notice of trial.